 Anyone entering the UK with a Short Term Study Visa lasting more than 6 months must pay a Health Surcharge fee, which allows them to use the National Health Service.
 This costs £150.
 Please note that this must be paid even if you also have private health insurance.

 B 3.
 Tier 4 (General) student visa

-You can study with us if you have a Tier 4 visa with another sponsor for pre-sessional study of up to a month or at any other time of your stay as long as you can evidence that it won’t interfere with your main course of study.
+You can study with us if you have a Tier 4 visa with another sponsor for pre-sessional study (up to a month if your visa is valid for more than 6 months and up to one week if your visa is valid for 6 months or less) or at any other time of your stay as long as you can evidence that it won’t interfere with your main course of study.